 According to the BBC, Scientists at the London School of Hygiene and Tropical Medicine conducted tests on the Asian tiger mosquito which is a known vector of both West Nile virus as well as Dengue and Yellow fever.
 The tests showed that the mosquito responded appropriately in repelling when exposed to skin that was treated with DEET on the first try.
 As part of the study those same mosquitoes were introduced to DEET treated skin a second time around and some of the mosquitoes actually came into feed despite the presence of DEET.
 Dr. James Logan, who led the research, said “The more we understand about how repellents work and how mosquitoes detect them, the better we can work out ways to get around the problem when they do become resistant to repellents.”
 Previous research had demonstrated how some mosquitoes were genetically immune to the substance, but the new research has shown that even those that would usually be deterred developed a resistance.
 These new findings mean new alternatives to the use of long trusted DEET repellents are in order.
 The chemical has become the most widely used insect repellent since the U.S. Army patented it in 1946 as a broad-spectrum biting insect repellent.
 It is true that DEET is becoming less and less effective at keeping mosquitoes at bay which is cause for concern to many after years of trusting the product to repel mosquitoes.
 I like to compare the diminishing effectiveness of DEET to that of our excessive dependence on antibiotic therapy and the way in which it too is becoming less effective at killing certain strains of bacteria.
 It looks as though the time for trusting in the effectiveness of DEET has come to pass.

-At Mosquito Squad of Greenville, we do not rely on topical mosquito control or repellent, but instead protect against mosquitoes by our safe and effective barrier spray that targets the vegetation and areas where mosquitoes lurk.
-Our barrier spray kills mosquitoes on contact and continues to protect for up to 21 days.
+At Mosquito Squad of Greenville, we do not rely on topical mosquito control or repellent, but instead protect against mosquitoes by our safe and effective barrier treatment that targets the vegetation and areas where mosquitoes lurk.
+Our barrier treatment kills mosquitoes on contact and continues to protect for up to 21 days.
 We do recommend exercising safe mosquito practices when venturing into untreated areas.
 It is also a good idea to wear proper clothing and apply repellent to reduce your risk of falling prey to mosquitoes and reduce your risk of exposure to mosquito-borne illness and disease in untreated areas.

 You can learn more about our superior level of mosquito control and prevention by contacting Mosquito Squad of Greenville, SC.
 Call us today for a free quote at (864) 362-2013!